-The Art Council of Southwest Florida is a non-profit “umbrella” organization with a co-operative membership of 17 art organizations and studios.
+The Art Council of Southwest Florida is a non-profit “umbrella” organization that works to expand the efforts of its member art organizations and studios, now numbering 19.
 These organizations have a combined membership of nearly 7,000 artists and craftspeople.

 Because the Art Council is in touch with all of these organizations and provides updated information concerning their activities, it offers a variety of benefits:

-— Affiliate members are listed on this website, with links taking you immediately to the home pages of their websites.
+— Affiliate members are listed on this website, with links immediately taking you to their home websites.

 — Each organization member is invited to “showcase” its facilities and galleries for the other Art Council members by periodically hosting a general meeting of the Council.

-— Each member organization of the council has a vote in all decisions of the Art Council at its general meetings.
+— Each member organization of the Council has a vote in all decisions of the Art Council at its general meetings.
 Together with six elected officers, the member delegates make up the Art Council’s board.
-The general meetings provide an opportunity to “talk art” and share organizational and creative ideas with all of the other member organizations.
+The general meetings provide an opportunity to “talk art” and share organizational and creative ideas with all of the other Council members.

 — The artists and craftspeople who are members of the ACSWF affiliated organizations have the opportunity to participate in one of the Council’s two major biennial exhibits: the “Winners’ Circle Show” and the “Spring Art Show.”
 Details about these exhibits are found on this website.

-— Members of the ACSWF affiliate organizations can submit work for exhibit and sale at the Council’s Co-operative Art Gallery at Coconut Point Mall in Estero, Florida, with 13% of an artist’s sales going back to his or her organization.
-(The gallery prospectus is posted on this website.)
+— Members of the ACSWF affiliate organizations can submit work for exhibit and sale at the Council’s Co-operative Art Gallery at Coconut Point Mall (Estero, Florida), with 9% of an artist’s sales going back to his or her organization.
+(See the gallery prospectus, this website.)

-— For the organizational reporting that the Art Council does, and the communications with its members, yearly dues are minimal – the smallest in number of members paying just $60 a year, the largest, $100 a year.
+— For the organizational reporting that the Council does, and the communications with its members, yearly dues are minimal — for the smallest in number of members just $60 a year, the largest, $100 a year.
 This obviously compares well to the increasing costs of advertising and other forms of publicity.

-— And most generally, membership in a regional organization of artists and craftspeople such as the Art Council provides each affiliate member an expanded “footprint” and greater recognition within Florida’s active arts community.
+— Most important, membership in a regional organization of artists and craftspeople such as the Art Council provides each affiliate member greater recognition within Florida’s vigorous arts community.